MPasara/movies/README.md

 Favourites – Mark movies as favourites.
 Favourites are cached locally on the device for quick access.

 Multilingual Support – Switch between English and Croatian languages in-app.

+## 🏗️ Architecture & Decisions
+State Management: The app uses Bloc to separate business logic from UI, ensuring predictable state handling.

+Networking: Dio and Retrofit are used for HTTP requests to the TMDb API

+Folder Structure: Organized with a feature-first approach (each feature has its own data, domain, and presentation layers).

+Environment Management: Envied handles API keys securely via .env files.